BogdanIrimie/DistributedMonitoring/README.md

 ### Configuration

-Each of the four components (FrontEnd, Scanner, Converter and Presenter) has their own configuration file (conf.properties).
-The configuration file contains the ip and port for MongoDB and the ip, queue names and credentials for RabbitMQ.
+Each component has a configuration file `conf.properties`.
+The file contains details regarding database and queue connection.

 Configuration file example for the FrontEnd component:
 ```